Every state has its own voting laws, but there are some things that are always true if you are voting as a student.

 - 25 states offer same day registration.
 In these states you can register to vote and cast a ballot at the same time.
 Same day registration generally takes place on Election Day, but not always.
 You can learn more below.

-- If you arrive at the polls and they say you’re not registered to vote, insist that they give you a provisional ballot.
+- If you arrive on Election Day and they say you’re not registered to vote, insist that they give you a provisional ballot.

 - If you need help, please contact the National Election Protection Hotline at 866-687-8683.
 You can call or text.